adhi2k/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```
-Program to solve a matrix using LU decomposition.
+#Program to solve a matrix using LU decomposition.
-Developed by: A.Divyadharshini
+#Developed by: Adhithya K
-RegisterNumber: 22002825
+#RegisterNumber: 2305002001

 import numpy as np
 from scipy.linalg import lu_factor, lu_solve